No business today can thrive without smart, decisive, and effective project management and business leadership.

-In today's business landscape, where an increasing number of employees work remotely, as opposed to in the office, managing projects effectively becomes even more crucial for organizations that prioritize delivering exceptional customer value.
+In today's business landscape, where an increasing number of employees work remotely, as opposed to in the office, managing projects effectively becomes even more crucial for professional services project management organizations that prioritize delivering exceptional customer value.

 Why is efficient project management so important?

 In the Project Management Institute (PMI)'s Pulse of the Profession 2020 survey, organizational agility (35%), choosing the right technologies to invest in (32%), and securing relevant skills (31%) were the top three factors identified by executive leaders as the most important keys to business success.
 These three factors form a strong foundation for effective project management.

 Businesses with a plan to lead in their industries empower their project leaders to stay agile, use the right technologies, keep up with trends, and develop relevant technical and interpersonal skills.
 PMI offers useful Project Management Professional (PMP)® certifications for these skills.

 Forward-thinking organizations also empower project directors with additional project management training, the right level of autonomy, and a clearly defined path to grow within the organization.
 This incentivizes ambitious and highly skilled project managers to commit fully to the organization's vision, improve project management effectiveness, and tackle projects efficiently.

 Effective professional services project management means having a firm grasp on the scope, budget, resources, personnel, and timeline dedicated to a project.
 An effective project manager is able to manage unplanned issues while keeping the ball rolling on company goals and tasks in progress.